Estate Management Best Practices: A Guide for Nigerian Property Managers

 Well-maintained facilities distinguish great estates from mediocre ones and directly impact property values.

-Common area maintenance: Regular upkeep includes road maintenance (fill potholes promptly, resurface worn sections every 3-5 years, mark speed bumps clearly), streetlight maintenance (replace burnt bulbs within 24 hours, clean fixtures quarterly, upgrade to LED for efficiency), park and playground upkeep (inspect equipment monthly for safety, maintain grass and landscaping, repaint equipment annually), and walkway and drainage maintenance (clear drains before rainy season, repair damaged sidewalks, ensure proper drainage slopes).
+Common area maintenance: Regular upkeep includes road maintenance (fill potholes promptly, resurface worn sections every 3-5 years, mark speed bumps clearly), streetlight maintenance (replace burnt bulbs within 24 hours, clean fixtures quarterly, upgrade to LED for efficiency), park and playground upkeep (inspect equipment monthly for safety, maintain grass and landscaping, repaint equipment annually), and walkway and drainage maintenance (clear drains before rainy season, repair damaged sidewalks, and verify proper drainage slopes).

 Landscaping and environmental beautification: Attractive landscaping enhances property values.
 Maintain grass areas with regular mowing (weekly during rainy season), watering during dry season, weed control, and fertilization twice annually.
 Plant and maintain trees, shrubs, and flowers providing shade and aesthetics, using drought-resistant species where water is scarce, including colorful plants for visual appeal, and replacing dead or diseased plants promptly.
 Control pests affecting landscaping.

 Preventive maintenance schedules: Proactive maintenance prevents expensive emergency repairs.
 Monthly tasks include inspect all common area lighting, test fire extinguishers and safety equipment, check drainage for blockages, inspect playground equipment for damage, and test generator and fuel levels.
 Quarterly tasks: service borehole and water pumps, clean water tanks, deep clean common areas, inspect roads for needed repairs, and service HVAC systems in clubhouse.
-Annual tasks: comprehensive facility inspection by professionals, road resurfacing where needed, repaint faded or damaged surfaces, replace worn equipment and fixtures, and audit all major systems.
+Annual tasks: full facility inspection by professionals, road resurfacing where needed, repaint faded or damaged surfaces, replace worn equipment and fixtures, and audit all major systems.

 Emergency preparedness: Prepare for common Nigerian emergencies.
 Flood prevention includes clearing drainage before rainy season, sandbag supplies for vulnerable areas, sump pumps where needed, and emergency response team.
 Fire preparedness requires fire extinguishers at strategic locations (inspected annually), fire safety training for staff, evacuation routes clearly marked, fire service contact information displayed, and periodic fire drills.
 Power failure contingency includes generator backup for critical systems, emergency lighting in common areas, communication plan for extended outages, and fuel reserves for generators.